After Penn State...

 How can I enroll in the program?

 If you are an alum of the Biology Department, or any Penn State alum working in a biology-related field, then you are eligible to mentor a student.
 Once we receive your application, we will match you with a student whose interests closely align with your professional experience.
 You will be assigned a student with junior standing so that your mentoring partnership can remain throughout the student's junior and senior years.
-The only requirement is that you attend a Mentoring Kickoff Dinner and Workshop on 11th February 2012 where you will have the opportunity to meet your student protege in person, learn more about the mentoring program and work with your protege to develop goals and action steps for participation in the program.
-The kickoff event will take place in February each year.
-You may sign up to become a mentor at any time of year, and every effort will be made to match you with a student protege with the same interests.
-It would be expected that you arrange your own meeting and attend the Kickoff Dinner the following February.
+You may sign up to become a mentor at any time of year and every effort will be made to match you with a student protege with the same interests.
+The only requirement is that you attend a Mentoring Kickoff Dinner and Workshop in February where you will have the opportunity to meet your student protege in person, learn more about the mentoring program, and work with your protege to develop goals and action steps for participation in the program.

 What should I expect as a participant in the mentoring program?